 Dropping pounds by the dozens without putting yourself through the wringer is everyone’s weight loss pipe dream.
 But what if we told you that the BetterMe app can make that happen?
 Keep yourself in prime shape with our fat-blasting workouts, delicious budget-sparing recipes, and body-transforming challenges with our app!

 Eat More Fruits, Vegetables, And Whole Grains

 You need to consume more fruits, veggies, and whole grains for fat loss.
-Whole grains have low calories and fat and are packed with nutrients like phytonutrients that reduce disease risk.
-Research shows that phytonutrients can fight cancer, prevent diabetes, and reduce heart disease risk (1).
+Whole grains have low calories and fat and are packed with fiber and phytonutrients that may reduce disease risk.
+Research shows that phytonutrients may help fight cancer, prevent diabetes, and reduce heart disease risk (1).

 Fruits and veggies, on the other hand, contain fiber that keeps you full longer and consequently prevent overeating.
 They are also loaded with vitamins like vitamin A, C, and K, and minerals like potassium and folate (1).

 The good news is that there are many ways you can add these foods to your diet.
 For example, you could use them to make salads, smoothies, soups, risotto, casseroles, or consume them as snacks.